mikrdgz/recharge-docs/docs/bigcommerce-overview.md

 # Overview

 The Recharge integration with BigCommerce works out-of-the-box and only requires you to configure general store settings.
 However, you have the option to to customize the Storefront, Checkout and Customer Portal if desired.
-With Recharge's architecture you can start with an out-of-the-box solution (most start here), move to a highly flexible hybrid solution (many move here), and if desired build a custom solution (some merchants require this).

-## How to Build
-For BigCommerce implementations we recommend using the out-of-the-box solution to get started.
-If you have an unsupported storefront theme you'll need to customize the integration.

-## Use Cases

-There are several key reasons to customize a ReCharge/BigCommerce implementation:

-* You're using a theme ReCharge currently does not support.
-* You want a custom user interface for ReCharge functionality on your product page.
-* Matching the look and feel of an existing branded user experience.

 ## Prerequisites
 You should configure your ReCharge store settings before using the BigCommerce integration.
 See [Other Settings](https://support.rechargepayments.com/hc/en-us/categories/360000578494-Other-Settings) in the Help Center for details.